 Common Side Effects

 Imodium is usually well-tolerated and side effects are rare.
-Since Imodium does not have the ability to cross the blood/brain barrier, Imodium does not act on the central nervous system; therefore, there is no risk for addiction and side effects are generally found only in the area of digestive functioning (abdominal pain, cramps, vomiting or nausea, bloating and constipation).
+Due to the way it is handled at the level of the blood-brain barrier, Imodium has minimal effects on the central nervous system; therefore, there is no risk for addiction and side effects are generally found only in the area of digestive functioning (abdominal pain, cramps, vomiting or nausea, bloating and constipation).

 Imodium and Children